 If you don’t have a super large stockpot as a container for brining turkey in, you can use a large Styrofoam cooler.
 Sometimes I use a cheap Styrofoam shipping container after making sure my turkey fits in it with a bit of room to spare.
 First, rinse the inside of the cooler and its lid with bleach and hot water.
 Then rinse it several times with more hot water.
 Then do the smell test to make sure you can’t detect any bleach.

 If you don’t have a Styrofoam cooler, you can use a large plastic picnic cooler.
 Just make sure to clean it thoroughly before and after you brine your turkey.

 After making your brine and placing it and the turkey in the cooler, you’ll need to weight down the turkey since it will float.
 Try places a couple of gallon sized Ziploc bags filled with ice on top of the turkey.
 The bags of ice not only weigh down the turkey, they also keep everything cool without diluting the brine.

 If you don’t want to bother with cleaning the cooler, try a brining bag, which makes set up and clean super easy to do.
-I like keeping the filled brining bag in an ice filled cooler to keep it overnight.
+This is my preferred method as you fill the bag with brine, and place the turkey inside.
+After sealing it, just place the filled brining bag in an ice filled cooler to keep it overnight.

 After placing the lid on the cooler, keep it somewhere cool or cold, like the basement, garage or back porch.
 If you think a filled cooler will be too hard to move, set up the cooler in the basement, garage or porch first.
 Then bring out your turkey, brine and ice bags – or brining bag and ice – to finish the job.